We are the official NABCEP PVA training partner of the2022 NABCEP CE Conference!

-The course can be taken over 4 weeks.
-Typically we recommend spending 5-10 hours per module, so 30-60 hours total depending on your background and how much energy you want to put in to test prep and practice exams etc. We have a very high passing rate in the 97% range for people who sit for the exam, so as long as you study and put in the time you should have a good chance of passing and getting the credential.
+The course can be taken at your own pace, so you can complete it as fast as you want.
+Typically we recommend spending 5-10 hours per module, so 30-60 hours total depending on your background and how much energy you want to put in to test prep and practice exams etc.

 The PV Boot Camp course is very successful at getting students to pass the NABCEP Associate Exam, but as any course goes, you get out what you put into it.
 The course goes along with my book Solar Photovoltaic Basics and the NABCEP Associate JTA.
 The JTA was put together to teach students design among other things.